 Our servers are protected from brute-force attacks by automatically banning anyone with 3 failed login attempts for an hour.
 This happens at the firewall level.

-All the OS and application software are patched daily for any security vulnerabilities.
+All the OS and application software are patched weekly for any security vulnerabilities.

 4. Data isolation